 Employee benefits expense includes (i) salaries and wages, including bonus; (ii) contribution to provident fund and other funds, and (iii) Director's Remuneration (iv) Gratuity (v) staff welfare expenses amongst other expenses for staffers at plants and at office.
-Employee benefits expense accounted for 7.84%, 7.00% and 6.36% of our revenue from operations for the Financial Year 2022, Financial Year 2021 and Financial Year 2020, respectively.
+Employee benefits expense accounted for 6.67%, 7.84%, 7.00% and 6.36% of our revenue from operations for the Period ended September 30, 2022, Financial Year 2022, Financial Year 2020, respectively.